agileware/civicrm-sysadm-guide/docs/setup/multisite.md

 CiviCRM has built in support for multisite access - several separate sites accessing the same CiviCRM database. (this is different to the Drupal concept which means shared codebase).
 In most cases a site will be defined by a distinct URL

 These sites could be:
-* Part of a drupal 'domain module' install - hosted within the same database
+* Part of a Drupal 'domain module' install - hosted within the same database
 * in separate databases sharing a user table (if you do this you probably want the multisite permissioning extension or another piece of code to help you keep uf matches in sync)
 * separate databases with their own user table
-* dissimilar databases - e.g. drupal 7 &  drupal 8 multisites ( this can be a good migration technique.)
+* dissimilar databases - e.g. Drupal 7 &  Drupal 8 multisites ( this can be a good migration technique.)

 CiviCRM has no idea which of these configurations you are using & does not need to know